 Then you’ll get a response header called

 Debug-Time.
 In the

 < Debug-Time: 0.627500057220459

-route your request to the code that talks to S3.
-It can also come back
+your request to the code that talks to S3.
+It can also come back as exactly

-Debug-Time: 0.0 which means the symbol is in a blacklist of
+Debug-Time: 0.0 which means the symbol is in a block list of symbols that

 Download Without Caching¶

 Generally we can cache our work around S3 downloads quite aggressively since we tightly control the (only) input.
 Whenever a symbol archive file is uploaded, for every file within that we upload to S3 we also invalidate it from our cache.
 That means we can cache information about whether certain symbols exist in S3 or not quite long.

 However, if you are debugging something or if you manually remove a symbol from S3 that control is “lost”.
 But there is a way to force the cache to be ignored.
 However, it only ignores looking in the cache.
 It will always update the cache.